omosttafa/jumia-exercise/README.md

 ## Conclusion

-* By running this Spring Boot backend it means there are running mircoservices represented by REST APIs ready for Frontend application to use.
+* By running this Spring Boot backend it means there are running mircoservices represented through REST APIs ready for Frontend application to use.
 * After building and running the backend APIs and testing the requests/responses, you can move forward to the frontend application mentioned in the related projects below.
+* Frontend Application is implemented using VUE.JS Framework.

 ## Related Projects
 [Jumia Exercise VUE.JS Frontend](https://github.com/omosttafa/jumia-exercise-vuejs-frontend)